 Stress and anxiety are common emotional responses to chronic pain.

-Mindfulness can help to reduce stress and anxiety associated with chronic pain by promoting relaxation and reducing the physiological response to stress.
+Mindfulness can help to reduce stress and anxiety associated with chronic pain by promoting relaxation and reducing the physiological stress response.

 For example, a study published in the Journal of Psychosomatic Research found that mindfulness-based stress reduction was effective in reducing anxiety and depression in individuals with chronic pain.